Teaching Visa Sponsorship Jobs in Maryland

 Are there any Maryland-specific considerations for international teachers seeking sponsorship?

 Maryland requires state teacher certification for most public school positions, and international candidates must have their foreign credentials evaluated for equivalency before a license is issued.
 K-12 positions often use the J-1 route through designated sponsor organizations, which have their own eligibility requirements.
-For higher education roles, institutions typically file H-1B petitions directly, and positions at research universities like Johns Hopkins can also qualify under O-1 for candidates with distinguished academic records.
+For higher education roles, institutions typically file H-1B petitions directly, and positions at research universities like Johns Hopkins can also qualify under O-1 visa for candidates with distinguished academic records.

 What is the prevailing wage for sponsored teaching jobs in Maryland?